 Given this, the overarching service provider requirements for all industry-funded programs, including at-sea, dockside, and electronic monitoring programs, are proposed to be the same for all FMPs.
 This means that the overarching industry-funded monitoring service provider regulations will be standardized for all FMPs, whether industry funding is necessary to support statutory monitoring requirements (Magnuson-Stevens Act, MMPA, ESA), or monitoring coverage above statutory requirements.
 However, the Amendment would allow individual FMPs to deviate from the overarching monitoring service provider requirements on an FMP-specific basis.
 For example, the groundfish at-sea monitor service provider requirements only require a monitor to have a high school diploma, while the overarching industry-funded monitoring service provider regulations require a college degree.
-The herring and mackerel at-sea monitoring programs also have deviations from the overarching monitoring service provider regulations, described in the herring and mackerel alternative descriptions in Sections 2.2 and 2.3.
+The herring and mackerel at-sea monitoring programs also have deviations from the overarching monitoring service provider regulations in Sections 2.2 and 2.3.